MRoldL001/arch-aptstyle/README_EN.md

 ## 🗒️ Changelog

-- dev2025527-0008: (Starting to track changes from this version, as it's the first dev version I consider usable)✨♻️🔥
+- dev2025527-0008: (Starting to track changes from this version, as it's the first dev version I consider usable)

     - Decoupled update and upgrade
     - Removed diff and why subcommands